 To minimize power dissipation in the pass tubes the plate supply is tracked with the output voltage by means of a variable transformer which is ganged with the voltage control pot.
 At the full setting the plate voltage relative to common is 1000 volts.
 In proper tube terms the plate voltage of the pass tubes is 500 volts.
 (Note: The plate voltage of a tube is defined as the voltage between cathode and plate not between plate and ground.)

 You may be wondering about the relatively small values of filter capacitors used in this supply.
 These are oil filled capacitors.
 In fact there are no electrolytic capacitors in the 712B.
-This was likely meant to meat military specifications.
+This was likely done to meat military specifications.
 I once saw a mil.
 Spec. version of the 712B.
 The insulation on the wiring was so thick the highest voltage wires looked more like rubber hoses.

 I have taken some liberties with the transformers.
 There are actually only two power transformers in the 712B.
 The plate transformer which requires that its primary operate from a variable transformer is one of them and a transformer containing a total of eight secondary windings is the other one.
 I have also left out the voltmeter circuitry.